 You’re sending out resume after resume for positions you think you’re perfectly qualified for.
-You’re even taking the time to tailor each one and craft memorable cover letters—but still, you’re hearing nothing back.
+You’re even taking the time to tailor each one and craft memorable cover letters —but still, you’re hearing nothing back.
 Meanwhile, you see positions you applied for months ago drop off the job boards—and soon after, a smiling new member on the “Meet the Team” page who seems to have exactly the same type of background you do.

 So what gives?
 Why are others getting great new gigs, while you’re stuck at your lackluster job?

 In some cases, you may need to think about long-term strategies to boost your candidacy, like learning new skills or getting a specific type of experience.
-But many times, there’s plenty you can do to boost your hireability ASAP, such as:
+But many times, there’s plenty you can do to

 1. Make Your LinkedIn Profile Easy for Recruiters to Find (and Love)